Why Go HubSpot? The Complete Guide from API to Workflow

 - SEO management

-- Paid spend management and ROI reporting for Google, Facebook, Linkedin Ads.
+- Paid spend management and attribution reporting for Google, Facebook, LinkedIn Ads.

 - Website chat and bots

 3 Reasons you should consider HubSpot Marketing:

 - You have no idea what your ROI on marketing and lead generation is.

 - You are using multiple systems to run your marketing campaigns.
 This takes time to flip between systems, and cobbling together a performance report is nigh impossible, and you doubt its accuracy.

 - You are concerned that you are not communicating with your entire customer base and are worried about client retention.